-Can I Keep My House When Filing For Bankruptcy?
+Can I Keep My House If I File Bankruptcy?

 If you are struggling to repay debts that have become unmanageable, bankruptcy is an option that might help you to have a new start.
 It is common for homeowners to worry that they will lose their homes if they file for bankruptcy protection.
 Whether you might lose your home will depend on its value, the amount of equity that you have built up in it, where you live and the bankruptcy chapter that you choose.
 An experienced bankruptcy lawyer can provide more guidance to you about the most appropriate steps to take.

 Federal and state exemptions

 There are federal bankruptcy exemptions for certain types of property, and many states also have their own exemptions.
 Some states allow you to choose either the federal or the state exemptions.
 If your state lets you do this, a bankruptcy attorney can discuss which option offers you the greater benefits.
 Homestead exemptions protect the home in which you live up to a certain amount.

 The type of bankruptcy that you choose to file may also impact whether or not you are able to keep your home.
 Chapter 7 bankruptcy is called a liquidation because your non-exempt assets will be sold and the proceeds divided among your creditors.
 Chapter 13 bankruptcy allows you to keep more of your assets.
 In exchange, you repay a portion of the debts that you owe over a period that lasts from three to five years.
 Because of this difference, the exemptions that are available for Chapter 13 petitions are less strict and may allow you to keep more of your property and your home.